Eston Kohver: Early life and career

-Eston Kohver was born in Jõhvi, Ida-Viru County, Estonia.
+Kohver was born in Jõhvi, in what is now Estonia's Ida-Viru County.
 He completed his 8-grade basic school education at Jõhvi Gymnasium, then he attended the Adolf Kesler 5th Secondary School in Kohtla-Järve.
 In 1991 he graduated from the militia school in Nõmme, Tallinn.
 In 1992, he entered the Estonian National Defence College, and graduated from it in 1996 as ensign, in the ranks of correction college.
 Eston Kohver was among the four or five Defence College students to join the reestablished security police for field training when the security police was seeking staff in 1994.
 After the college he became an employee of the Estonian Internal Security Service.
 In 2010, Kohver was awarded by the President with Order of the Cross of the Eagle, 5th class.

 Kohver was described by many of his colleagues and friends as a highly skilled, hardworking, sharp employee with great personal characteristics, having an excellent knowledge of both Estonian and Russian languages.
 Married, has four children.